-Melissa Boteach is the Vice President of Half in Ten and the Poverty and Prosperity Program at American Progress.
-In this capacity she oversees American Progress’s poverty policy development and analysis, as well as “Half in Ten: The Campaign to Cut Poverty in Half in Ten Years.”
+Melissa Boteach is the Vice President of the Poverty to Prosperity Program at American Progress.
+In this capacity, she oversees American Progress’ poverty policy development and analysis, as well as its advocacy and outreach work.

-Melissa served as the policy lead on The Shriver Report: A Woman’s Nation Pushes Back from the Brink, a book and multimedia platform by Maria Shriver and the Center for American Progress about the one in three women living in or on the brink of poverty, and the public, private, and personal solutions to help the nation push back.
-Under her tenure, Half in Ten has launched its annual report tracking progress to cut poverty in half in 10 years and the Our American Story project, a network of people working to expand economic opportunity through the power of their personal stories.
+Boteach served as the policy lead on The Shriver Report: A Woman’s Nation Pushes Back from the Brink, a book and multimedia platform by Maria Shriver and the Center for American Progress about the one in three women living in or on the brink of poverty and the public, private, and personal solutions to help the nation push back.
+Under her tenure, CAP’s Poverty team has launched its annual report tracking progress to cut poverty in half in 10 years, its TalkPoverty.org blog and website, and the Our American Story project, a network of people working to expand economic opportunity through the power of their personal stories.

-A Harry S. Truman and George J. Mitchell Scholar, Melissa earned a master’s degree in public policy from The George Washington University with a concentration in budget and public finance as well as a master’s degree in equality studies from University College Dublin.
+A Harry S. Truman and George J. Mitchell scholar, Boteach earned a master’s degree in public policy from The George Washington University with a concentration in budget and public finance, as well as a master’s degree in equality studies from University College Dublin.
 She also graduated summa cum laude from the University of Maryland with degrees in government and Spanish.

 Boteach has appeared on MSNBC, Fox News, and C-SPAN; has been a guest on several radio shows; and is frequently cited in English and Spanish print and online media.
 She was named as one of Forbes magazine’s 30 under 30 for law and policy in 2011.